 This Shan vermicelli salad recipe with sesame, coriander and peanuts makes a deliciously light vegetarian noodle salad from Shan State in northeastern Myanmar, but you’ll spot variations of this dry noodle dish in markets and on menus around the country.
 Typically eaten as a contrasting accompaniment to rich oily curries it could also be eaten as a satisfying single-bowl meal.

 This Shan vermicelli salad recipe with sesame, coriander and peanuts makes one of countless delicious salads and dry noodle dishes that distinguish the food of Shan State and Myanmar more generally.
 The many cuisines of Myanmar – Shan cuisine, Burmese cuisine, Rakhine cuisine, Kachin cuisine, Karen cuisine, and so on – boast an infinite array of salads, which are healthy, refreshing and light yet filling.
-Discovering them is one of the many delights of a food-focused trip to Myanmar.
+Discovering them all is one of the many delights of a food-focused trip to Myanmar.

 Heartbreakingly, Myanmar has been off limits to travellers since a coup d’état on the 1st February 2021 ousted the democratically elected government and a nationwide civil disobedience movement emerged.
 The military junta’s response was an extraordinarily violent crackdown that has included massacres and destruction of villages and resulted in thousands of deaths and disappearances.